 Enjoy it with some freshly baked bread to soak up the flavorful oil, or toss it into pasta.
 It makes a great appetizer or side dish, but if I have some hanging out in the fridge you’re likely to find me snacking on it as well!

 I hope you enjoy!

-If you make this marinated zucchini with Thai basil and mint, leave a comment below and rate the recipe on the recipe card.
+If you make this marinated zucchini with mint and basil, leave a comment below and rate the recipe on the recipe card.
 And please share your photos with me on Instagram, tag @thecuriouschickpea and #thecuriouschickpea.
 I love seeing your recreations!

 - 1 lb summer squash (zucchini, yellow squash, pattypan squash)